byu-oit/handel-codepipeline/docs/getting-started/introduction.rst

 ---------------------------
 You specify a file called *handel-codepipeline.yml* in your code repository.
 This file contains a YAML specification of how the library should configure your pipeline.

-In addition to this pipeline specification file, you'll also need to specify your `Handel file <https://handel.readthedocs.io>`_ that defines how your application should be deployed.
-Handel-CodePipeline needs to read this to get information about your environment file.

-Once you've defined your specification, you can run the library.
+Once you've defined your *handel-codepipeline.yml* file, you can run the library.
 It will prompt you for further pieces of information, after which it will create the pipeline.